open-source-tabletop/squadrons/fractured-skies.md

 ## Sentinel Fleets

-Much like their ground forces, SentineS ships are tough and well armed with elite battle-hardened pilots.
-Even their smallest strike fighters are able to threaten the larger ships of enemy fleets while few can match the firepower of a their heavy bombers.
+Much like their ground forces, Sentinel ships are tough and well armed, with elite battle-hardened pilots.
+Even their smallest strike fighters are able to threaten the larger ships of enemy fleets while few can match the firepower of their heavy bombers.

 ### Strike Fighter